KobeRiddle-dev/Pre-Industrial-Expansion/README.md

 - Medieval:
 	- Mechanical stone mill?
 Is that even a thing?
 - Industrial:
-	- Electric stonecutting bench (requires water with Dubs Bad Hygiene)
+	- Electric stonecutting bench (leave it to VFE Production)

 ### Metal Refining